Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that reverses its inputs
-Script that shows all users and home dir sorted by user Script finds all empty files and dirs in current dir and subdir
+Script that shows all users and home dir sorted by user Script finds all empty files and dirs in current dir and subdir Script list all files with .gif in current folder and subfolder